ming053l/ming053l.github.io/_pages/about.md

 - *2024/03/13*: &nbsp;🎉🎉 One paper is accepted by TGRS (IF: 8.2, Rank 29/1409=2% in Electrical and Electronic Engineering).
 - *2024/03/06*: &nbsp;🎉🎉 I receive the 2nd Position in the Auto-WCEBleedGen Challenge Version V2, in conjunted with ICIP 2024.
 - *2023/11/25*: &nbsp;🎉🎉 I receive the Gold Medal Award in SAS Hackthon 2023.
-- *2023/11/23*: &nbsp;🎉🎉 I am the Ministry of Education Presidential Education Award (總統教育獎) Candicate in NCKU.
+- *2023/11/23*: &nbsp;🎉🎉 I am the Ministry of Education Presidential Education Award (總統教育獎) Candidate in NCKU.
 - *2023/10/31*: &nbsp;🎉🎉 I receive the Top Paper Award in ACMMM 2023 (Social Media Prediction Challenge).
 - *2023/10/17*: &nbsp;🎉🎉 One paper is accepted by MMAsia 2023.
 - *2023/10/2*: &nbsp;🎉🎉 I receive the Jury Prize in ICCV 2023 (Visual Inducitve Priors Workshop).